HicServices/RDMP/Rdmp.Core/CohortCreation/Readme.md

 ### Background

 A complicated cohort can easily include 10 or more criteria (prescribed drug X; never prescribed drug y etc).
 Each criteria can involve querying a large number of records and can take some time.
 The traditional approach to this problem is to use temporary tables (e.g. `tempdb`) or a scratch area (e.g. MyWorkingDb) to create tables that store results for subsections of the overall query.
-RDMP automates this practice through it's query caching subsystem.
+RDMP automates this practice through its query caching subsystem.

 The RDMP query cache also get's around [DBMS] limitations e.g. MySql not supporting Set operations ([UNION] / [INTERSECT] / [EXCEPT]) and enables cross server (and [DBMS]) query generation.